-Mediation: A method of resolving a dispute outside of a courtroom.
+Mediation: A method of resolving a dispute outside of court.
 It involves a neutral third party who tries to help the parties reach an agreement.

-Medical Neglect: A type of child neglect and includes not taking a child to a doctor for necessary medical treatment.
+Medical Neglect: A type of neglect.
+It includes not taking a child to a doctor for necessary medical treatment.
+See Child Neglect.